 The pilgrimage is based in the beautiful Umbrian town of Assisi, hometown of Francis and Clare.
 With its cobblestone streets, sacred shrines, and rich tradition of culture, Assisi has been a pilgrimage destination for centuries.
 Days will afford ample opportunity to enjoy local cuisine, sample wines, and savor the beauty of landscape, art, and culture.
 From Assisi, participants will travel to other Franciscan sites in Umbria and Tuscany.

-The trip will explore the life and thought of the thirteenth-century Italian mystics: Francis of Assisi, Clare of Assisi, Angela of Foligno, and Bonaventure, and the medieval culture and context that shaped them.
+The trip will explore the life and thought of the thirteenth-century Italian saints Francis of Assisi and Clare of Assisi, and the medieval culture and context that shaped them.
 Participants will stay in a convent of Franciscan sisters in the historic center of Assisi and travel to the places and shrines in the surrounding areas where these saints lived and ministered and where they have left a spiritual imprint upon the local cultures through their writings, art, architecture, and legends.

 Places we'll visit and sights we'll see:

 - San Damiano, where St. Francis received his call (later became St. Clare's convent)

 - Basilica of St. Francis with art and relics

 - Basilica of St. Clare with San Damiano cross